DaveParillo/cisc192-reader/_sources/chapter2/review-3.rst

                :language: cpp
                :nocodelens:

-               Fix the code below so that it runs without errors.
+               Fix the code below so that it compiles and runs without errors.
                Hint: you might need to change the names of some variables.
                ~~~~
                #include <iostream>